 For the rest of the world, the problem is that the rare earths which the Chinese deem so important to their technological and green future are already critical for maintaining the West's technological and green present, let alone a future of green growth and sustainable production.
-For example, China has announced that over the life of the next two decades, it will construct some 133 gigawatts of wind turbine generated electricity.
+For example, China has announced that over the next two decades, it will construct some 133 gigawatts of wind turbine generated electricity.
 This is likely to dramatically impact the supply of the rare earth metal such as neodymium, dysprosium, and terbium, the last two of which are among the rarest of the rare earth metals.
 Some rare earth elements such as cerium and neodymium are more abundant and concentrated.
-In contrast, dysprosium and terbium are less plentiful in world's mining deposits.
+In contrast, dysprosium and terbium are less plentiful in world's mining deposits and are harder to extract than the others.